andreterceiro/dio-claro-spring--rest-api-with-java-spring/README.md

 I made [this video](https://youtu.be/zP5PCH5asPQ) to explain the REST API that we created.

 This is [the class](https://web.dio.me/course/criando-uma-api-rest-documentada-com-spring-web-e-swagger/learning/ce0b0876-dae5-49b8-986d-d1bc9781d96c?back=/track/coding-the-future-claro-java-spring-boot&tab=undefined&moduleId=undefined) that the teacher showed us this content.

+## Swagger

+I made [this video](https://youtu.be/UlXf0bZ4QKY) about the process of adding a Swagger configuration in the project.